NeuroTechX/ntx_slack_archive/random.md

 >
 I think you gave the best lead so far: she registered on NeuroTechX and saw all the comments [&] and quit #CantHandleNTXPressureTest

+10/23/2017 7:26 PM

+ **alexandre.barachant** :

+ >I don't doubt for a second they knew they over-promised and that it gonna be hard to deliver. all joke apart, i don't think she left for any related reason. probably found something better elsewhere.